rowdyslav/RandomStaff/README.md

-# RandomStaff - my random python progs
+# Random Stuff - python scripts for the most randomest reasons